 If you have professionally produced, competitive demos but have yet to land a proper agent or steady work, then consider the following before completely throwing the baby out with the bath water:

 - Does your old demo run longer than a minute (1:00), a minute ten (1:10)?

 - Do the spots sound like you can carry (or have carried) national campaigns and brands?

-- Do all the spots on your demo sound like fake radio commercials?
+- Do your reads on your demo sound like forced, over-the-top (bad) radio commercials?

-- Does it sound like you’re trying to be someone you’re not?
+- Do the segments on your demo sound like you’re trying to be someone you’re not?

 - Do you have spots that try too hard to sound humorous but completely miss the boat?